How To Add Video Services to Your Marketing Agency

 Why Adding Video Services Doesn’t Require Huge Upfront Investment

 I know what you’re thinking.
-You don’t have the time, resources, or people to start offering video.
+You don’t have the time, resources, or people to start offering video services.
 You’re wrong.
 It’s a lot easier than you think!
 Ian says you really only need one videographer and a solid strategy.
 The rest of the stuff – copywriting, editing, etc. – you can outsource.
 When Ian started, he didn’t hire a team for video production; he hired a videographer and outsourced the rest.

 How did he do it?